RozhakXD/Faceuidd/README.md

-# Faceuidd - Facebook ID Retriever
+# FACEBOOK ID RETRIEVER - FACEUIDD

 ![Faceuidd Logo](https://github.com/user-attachments/assets/00626f43-fb6e-49ec-b275-34631d86cc42)

-Faceuidd is a simple online tool to quickly get Facebook IDs from profiles, groups, or posts.
-Just enter a Facebook link to get the ID in seconds.
-Perfect for developers, researchers, and marketers needing Facebook IDs for API integration, data analysis, and tracking.
+Faceuidd is a simple and fast online tool to retrieve Facebook IDs from profiles, groups, or posts.
+Just enter the Facebook link and get the ID in seconds.
+Ideal for developers, researchers, and digital marketers needing Facebook IDs for API integrations, data analysis, and activity tracking.

 ## Features
 - Retrieve Facebook IDs from profiles, groups, or posts.